Smile (The Beach Boys album): Orchestrations and musical architecture

+Parks compared Wilson's use of melodic percussive parts to the orchestrations of Percy Grainger.

-Building on the harmonic ingenuity of Pet Sounds, Carter viewed the albums as inseparable in their "differential impact".
-Smile extended Wilson's orchestral approach, emphasizing traditional American instruments like banjo, steel guitar, and tack piano in addition to textures such as a piano with muted strings, tic-tac bass, bass harmonica, and bouzouki.
+Matching the harmonic sophistication present in Pet Sounds, Smile extended Wilson's orchestral approach with larger focus on traditional American instruments like banjo, steel guitar, and tack piano in addition to textures such as a piano with muted strings, tic-tac bass, bass harmonica, and bouzouki.
 Al Jardine described the music as increasingly textural and vocally dynamic, with "esoteric chord changes" and discrete movements requiring distinct sessions: "Each movement had its own texture."
 While Pet Sounds introduced rhythmic experimentation distinct from the Beach Boys' earlier work, Smile amplified this complexity.

-Parks compared Wilson's orchestrations to those by Percy Grainger.

 Harpsichords and tack piano, typically played in unison, are prominent alongside mallets and unconventional percussion.
-Parks recalled being impressed in the studio by Wilson's use of "tuneful percussion", evoking early 20th-century orchestrations such as Percy Grainger's "Country Gardens".
-Author Domenic Priore highlighted a "flair for exotica" in tracks like "Holidays", "Wind Chimes", "Love to Say Dada", and "Child Is Father of the Man", while Heiser likened the album's consistently "playful" and "colorful" moods to the music of Sesame Street.
-Examples of Wilson's "uninhibited inventiveness", according to Heiser, include the "Doing, doing" backing vocals evoking banjos in the "Home on the Range" section of "Cabin Essence", French horns mimicking laughter in the first movement of "Surf's Up", and the sound of celery crunching rhythmically in "Vega-Tables".
+Parks recalled being impressed in the studio by Wilson's use of "tuneful percussion", which he associated with early 20th-century orchestrations such as Percy Grainger's "Country Gardens".
+(Note: Examples of Wilson's "uninhibited inventiveness", according to Heiser, include the "Doing, doing" backing vocals evoking banjos in the "Home on the Range" section of "Cabin Essence", French horns mimicking laughter in the first movement of "Surf's Up", and the sound of celery crunching rhythmically in "Vega-Tables".
+Author Domenic Priore described a "flair for exotica" in tracks like "Holidays", "Wind Chimes", "Love to Say Dada", and "Child Is Father of the Man", while Heiser likened the album's consistently "playful" and "colorful" moods to the music of Sesame Street.)

-The album's vocal arrangements employ varied pitch centers, antiphonal exchanges, rhythmic shifts, cyclical repetitions, contrasts between legato and staccato phrasing, and other effects uncommon in mid-1960s rock.
+The album's vocal arrangements employed varied pitch centers, antiphonal exchanges, rhythmic shifts, cyclical repetitions, contrasts between legato and staccato phrasing, and other effects uncommon in mid-1960s rock.
 Musician Brian Torff identified choral-style arrangements and a rhapsodic Broadway influence, while Toop characterized some vocals as regressing into "baby talk".
-According to Williams, the lyrics often prioritize phonetic texture over literal meaning, an approach Freaky Trigger likened to experimental artists like Sun Ra and John Cage.
-The journal framed this as an avant-garde reworking of doo-wop, a foundational genre for the Beach Boys.
+According to Williams, the songwriters had favored phonetic texture over literal meaning, an approach Freaky Trigger likened to experimental artists like Sun Ra and John Cage.
+The journal's contributor framed this as an avant-garde reworking of doo-wop, a style formative among the group's influences.

-Themes and variations

-In discussing "Smiles musical language", Lambert highlights Gershwin's Rhapsody in Blue as a structural model, particularly its thematic development and variation techniques.
-Gershwin's piece revolves around two primary motifs: a stepwise clarinet melody and a ballad theme marked by descending octave leaps, both reiterated with shifting instrumentation and rhythmic textures.
-(Note: He notes that while resembling a "theme and variations" framework, Gershwin's approach eschews rigid sectional divisions, favoring fluid transitions between iterations.)
-Similarly, Wilson adopted variation as a central structural device for Smile, expanding techniques used in earlier Beach Boys songs like "Fun, Fun, Fun" (1964), which modified verses through layered vocals and arrangements.
-Smile systematized this approach, with musical elements such as the "bicycle rider" motif recurring in evolving forms to establish cohesion.
-Williams writes that this motif eroded traditional song distinctions, eschewing the narrative coherence typical of rock opera, a term Wilson later adopted for the work.